sqlxpert/z-container-api-kafka-aws-terraform/README.md

     - Harmless "Invalid target address" errors will occur in some configurations.

-    - If you receive a "RepositoryNotEmptyException", either delete your container images or, if you wish to preserve them, remove the ECR repository from Terraform state (the command is provided, but is commented-out).
+    - A _newly-created_ ECR repository is deleted along with any images (unless you explicitly removed it from Terraform state), but if you _imported_ your previously-created ECR repository and it contains images, you will receive a "**RepositoryNotEmptyException**".
+Either delete the images or remove the ECR repository from Terraform state.
 Run `terraform apply -destroy` again.

     - Deleting a VPC Lambda function takes a long time because of the network association; expect 30&nbsp;minutes if `enable_kafka` was `true`&nbsp;.